 ENG 375.
 History and Structure of English.
 3 hours.
-Sp.
-Odd years
+Offered on sufficient demand.

 A review of the development of the English language, tracing changes in English over time.
 This course also includes study of the components of contemporary standard English, such as phonology, morphology, syntax, and semantics, as well as language universals and varieties of English.
 Prerequisite: ENG 305 Advanced Traditional Grammar.